Frisco ISD Board to Discuss Student Bathroom, Library Books and Rezoning Policies - NewsBreak

 The Lewisville ISD board of trustees discussed four academic calendar options during its Nov.
 14 board meeting.
 The board did not vote on the calendar during the meeting.
 It will vote on an official 2023-24 academic calendar during its Dec.
 12 board meeting.
 There are four calendar options that a...

-Texas school board votes to make students use bathroom of biological gender
+Frisco ISD adopts policy making students use bathrooms according to gender assigned when they were born

-A Texas school board unanimously voted to adopt a policy Monday that would see students use bathrooms and changing facilities according to their gender assigned at birth.
+FRISCO, Texas — Board members for the Frisco Independent School District on Monday voted 7-0 to approve a policy that would make students use bathrooms and changing rooms throughout the district according to the gender they were assigned at birth.
+However, the policy explicitly states that it would not...

 Lockdown ends at UNT Health Science Center in Fort Worth after threat of 'potential violence,' university officials say